projectcypress/js-ecqm-engine/README.md

 # js-ecqm-engine

-This project is an abstract implementation of the quality-measure-enginge used by the Bonnie/Cypress/popHealth.
-It provides a shared library for loading measure and patient source data, calculating electronic quality measures given the patient source, and outp
+This project is an abstract implementation of the quality-measure-engine used by the Bonnie/Cypress/popHealth.
+It provides a shared library for loading measure and patient source data, calculating electronic quality measures given the patient source, and output results to whichever project is using the library.

 # License
 Copyright 2018 The MITRE Corporation